Iraklis B.C. in international competitions

-G.S.
-Iraklis B.C. in international competitions is the history and statistics of G.S.
-Iraklis B.C. in FIBA Europe and Euroleague Basketball Company European-wide club basketball competitions.
+Iraklis B.C. in international competitions is the history and statistics of Iraklis B.C. in European basketball club competitions.

 1970s

 1976–77 FIBA Korać Cup, 3rd–tier

 The 1976–77 FIBA Korać Cup was the 6th installment of the European 3rd-tier level professional basketball club competition FIBA Korać Cup, running from October 19, 1976 to April 5, 1977.
 The trophy was won by Jugoplastika, who defeated Alco Bologna by a result of 87–84 at Palasport della Fiera in Genoa, Italy.
 Overall, Iraklis achieved in present competition a record of 1 win against 1 defeat, in only one round.
 More detailed: